 - Don't reduce access modifiers for types or members.
 For example, don't change classes, tables, or methods from public to private.

 - Don't change constraints that are defined on a table or a data entity.
-Restraints include allowing editing, mandatory constraints, uniqueness constraints, and referential constraints.
+Constraints include allowing editing, mandatory constraints, uniqueness constraints, and referential constraints.

 Don't break encapsulation